Faithlife/Parsing/README.md

 The Faithlife.Parsing library includes [parsers for JSON](src/Faithlife.Parsing/Json/JsonParsers.cs).
 Reading this code is a good way to learn how complex parsers are constructed, but you should definitely prefer specialized JSON parsers for production work.

+## Installation

+Faithlife.Parsing should be installed [via NuGet](https://www.nuget.org/packages/Faithlife.Parsing).

+This library is compatible with .NET Framework and .NET Core.
+Specficially, it is a Portable Class Library using Profile111, which means it supports .NET Framework 4.5, Windows 8, Windows Phone 8.1, and [.NET Standard 1.1](https://docs.microsoft.com/en-us/dotnet/articles/standard/library).

 ## Using a parser

 A parser is an implementation of [`IParser<T>`](src/Faithlife.Parsing/IParser.cs).
 It converts one or more characters of text into an instance of type `T`.